 - THOSE WHO FORGET THE PAST ARE DOOMED TO REPEAT IT — The Holocaust was not the first mass persecution of Jewish people.
 To make sure there is never again a mass persecution of any group of people, governments and individuals must be ready to take action.
 Based on lessons learned from the stories of Holocaust survivors, provide your specific recommendations about actions that should be taken.

-- Scholarship open to students of any faith.
+- Scholarships open to students of any faith.

-- Essay and entry form must be submitted as a digital file.
+- Entry forms, essays, poems, music and dance submissions, must be submitted as digital files.

 Submission Must Include